elestyle/elepay-react-native/README.md

 //
 // The parameter object could contain the following fields:
 // "publicKey": String value.
 Required.
 Can be retrieved from your elepay account's dashboard page.
-// "hostUrl": String value.
-Optional.
+// "hostUrl": Optional string value.
 Indicates the server url that you want to customised.
-Omitted to use elepay's server.
+If omitted, elepay's server will be used.
-// "googlePayEnvironment": String value. "test" or "production".
+// "googlePayEnvironment": Optional string value. "test" or "production".
 Used to setup Google Pay, can be omitted if Google Pay is not used.
-// "languageKey": String value.
+// "languageKey": Optional string value.
 Availabile values are "English", "SimplifiedChinise", "TraditionalChinese" and "Japanese".
-Could be omitted. elepay SDK will try to use the system language settings, and fallback to "English" if no supported languages are found.
+If omitted, elepay SDK will try to use the system language settings, and fallback to "English" if no supported languages are found.
+// "theme": Optional string value.
+Only available on Android platform.
+Possible values are "light" and "dark".
+Other values will be ignored.
+If omitted, elepay SDK will follow system's theme setting (on API 29 and above).
 NativeModules.Elepay.initElepay({
   publicKey: "the public key string",
   apiUrl: "a customised url string, can be omitted",
-  googlePayEnvironment: "either 'test' or 'product' if presented.
-Can be omitted if Google Pay is not used",
+  googlePayEnvironment: "test", // or 'product'.
+Can be omitted if Google Pay is not used
-  languageKey: "one of 'English', 'SimplifiedChinise', 'TraditionalChinese', 'Janapese'.
-Can be omitted."
+  languageKey: "English", // or 'SimplifiedChinise', 'TraditionalChinese', 'Janapese'.
+Can be omitted.
+  theme: "light", // or 'dark'.
 })

 // Change localization of elepay UI component.